-Given by HM Queen Victoria via Duchy of Lancaster.
-Part of loan from the Assheton Collection.
+Given by HM Queen Victoria via the Duchy of Lancaster.
+Part on loan from the Assheton Collection.

 The Cuerdale hoard

 The largest Viking silver hoard known from western Europe

 This enormous silver treasure was discovered by workmen repairing the bank of the River Ribble in 1840.
 Records from the time describe how one workman’s spade hit loose coins, spilling them into his wheelbarrow.
 He and his companions began to fill their pockets, only to empty them again at the order of the bailiff – but they were allowed to keep one piece each.
 The hoard was taken to Cuerdale Hall, where it was said to cover a sitting-room floor.

 The Cuerdale Hoard consists of over 8500 silver objects, weighing some 40kg in total.
 Most of the pieces are coins, together with ingots (silver bars) and cut-up brooches, chains, rings and other ornaments (hacksilver).
 It had been buried in a lead container.
 Five bone pins said to have been found with the treasure suggest that some of it was parcelled up in cloth bags.

 Most of the hoard’s coins were minted in Viking-controlled England, while the hacksilver is mainly Irish or Irish-Viking in form and decoration.
 Other pieces originated from further afield – Scotland, the Continent, Scandinavia, the Baltic Sea region and the Islamic lands of Central Asia and the Middle East.
 In this way, the Cuerdale Hoard reflects the Vikings’ extensive international connections across much of the known world.